Legless lizard

 Every stage of reduction of the shoulder girdle —including complete loss— occurs among limbless squamates, but the pelvic girdle is never completely lost regardless of the degree of limb reduction or loss.
 At least the ilium is retained in limbless lizards and most basal snakes.
+Limb reduction in Squamata is also highly associated with body elongation, which is typically characterized by an increase in vertebral number.

 Many families of lizards have independently evolved limblessness or greatly reduced limbs (which are presumably non-functional in locomotion), including the following examples: